gitqwerty777/JAV-Info/README.md

   - fill video metadata in file
   - options for new folder
 - FileName
-  - fit various types of bangou
+  - fit more types of bangou
 - Database
   - use other method instead directly loading into memory
+  - find other database which has chinese title
 - UI
   - interface to search local database
-- Config
-  - verbose output
-- Crawler
-  - find other database which has chinese title

 ## Source Website